kanopi/drupal-starter/README.md

     * vhost-overrides.conf
         * `.docksal/etc/nginx/vhost-overrides.conf`
         * Update the proxy url to use the pantheon machine name for the site you just created.
-* Drupal
-    * Once you have downloaded the DB and are working locally, enable the redis module.
-    * Uncomment the redis config in `web/sites/default/settings.php`
-    * Export config (`fin drush cex`) and commit it to the repo as a new PR.

 * CircleCI
     * `config.yml`
         * Update the `TERMINUS_SITE` variable in line 2 to your Pantheon machine name for the project.